The Walt Disney Company: 1934–1949: Golden Age of Animation, strike, and wartime era

-While negotiations with the strikers were underway, Walt accepted an offer from the Office of the Coordinator of Inter-American Affairs to make a goodwill visit, along with some of his animators, to South America, ensuring Disney would be absent during the deal because he knew the results would not be in his favor.
-During the twelve-week visit, the animators began plotting for films and were inspired by local music.
-As a result of the strike, Federal mediators compelled the studio to recognize the Screen Cartoonist's Guild and several animators left the company, leaving it with 694 employees.
-To recover from their financial losses, Disney, hurriedly and with a lower budget, created the studio's fifth animated film Dumbo, which performed well at the box office and made a much-needed financial gain for the company.
-After the bombing of Pearl Harbor, many of the companies animators would be drafted into the army.
-Later, 500 United States Army soldiers occupied the studio for eight months to protect a nearby Lockheed aircraft plant.
+While negotiations to end the strike were underway, Walt and studio animators embarked on a 12-week goodwill visit to South America, funded by the Office of the Coordinator of Inter-American Affairs.
+During the trip, the animators began plotting films, taking inspiration from the local environments and music.
+As a result of the strike, federal mediators compelled the studio to recognize the Screen Cartoonist's Guild and several animators left, leaving it with 694 employees.
+To recover from financial losses, Disney rushed the studio's 4th animated feature Dumbo (1941) into production on a reduced budget; this performed well at the box office, infusing the studio with much needed cash.
+After US entry into World War II, many of the company's animators were drafted into the army.
+500 United States Army soldiers occupied the studio for 8 months to protect a nearby Lockheed aircraft plant.
 While they were there, the soldiers fixed equipment in large soundstages and converted storage sheds into ammunition depots.

-On December 8, 1941, the United States Navy asked Walt to create propaganda films to gain support for the war.
-He agreed and signed a contract with the navy for 20 war-related shorts for $90,000.
-Most of the company's employees worked on the project and created films such as Victory Through Air Power, and included some of the company's characters in several of the films.
+The United States Navy asked Disney to produce propaganda films to gain support for the war, and with the studio badly in need of profits, Disney agreed, signing a contract for 20 war-related shorts for $90,000.
+Most of the company's employees worked on the project, which spawned films such as Victory Through Air Power, and others which included some of the company's characters.

-In August, 1942, Bambi was released as Disney's sixth animated film and performed poorly at the box office.
-In 1943, following the trip to South America, the studio made Saludos Amigos and The Three Caballeros; the two films are package films, several short cartoons grouped together to make a feature film.
-Both films performed poorly upon their releases.
-Disney made more package films, including Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949), to try to recover from its financial losses.
-The studio started production on less-expensive live-action films with a mixture of animation, starting with Song of the South which became Disney's most controversial film.
-Because the company was short of money, in 1944, it planned to re-release its feature films to create much-needed revenue.
-In 1948, Walt Disney Studio began the nature documentary series,True-Life Adventures, which ran until 1960 and won eight Academy Awards.
-In 1949, during production of the animated film Cinderella (1950), the Walt Disney Music Company was founded to help with profits for merchandising, hoping the music from Cinderella would be a hit.
+In August 1942, Disney released its fifth feature film, Bambi, after five years in development, and performed poorly at the box office.
+Later, as products of the South American trip, Disney released the features Saludos Amigos (1942) and The Three Caballeros (1944).
+This was a new strategy of releasing package films, collections of short cartoons grouped to make feature films.
+Both performed poorly.
+Disney released more package films through the rest of the decade, including Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949), to try to recover from its financial losses.
+Disney began producing less-expensive live-action films mixed with animation, beginning with Song of the South (1946) which would become one of Disney's most controversial films.
+As a result of its financial problems, Disney began re-releasing its feature films in 1944.
+In 1948, it began premiering the nature documentary series, True-Life Adventures, which ran until 1960, winning 8 Academy Awards.
+In 1949, the Walt Disney Music Company was founded to help with profits for merchandising.